codenotary/cnlc-docs-test/pages/help/user-management.md

 | Regenerate Password | Algorithmically generate a new password.                     |
 | Delete user         | Completely remove the user account from the system.
 This cannot be undone. |

 All options open a simple text form that lets you enter changes.

-<prev-next class="_margin-top-1" :prev="{ url: '/use-audit-reports, lable: 'Audit Reports' }" next="{ url: '/messages', lable: 'Messages and Notifications' }"></prev-next>
+<ui-prev-next class="mt-1" :prev="{ url: '/use-audit-reports', label: 'Audit Reports' }" :next="{ url: '/messages', label: 'Messages and Notifications' }"></ui-prev-next>